MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/acs-to-teams-meeting/includes/04-Create-Teams-Meeting-TS.md

 1. Open another terminal window, `cd` into the *react* folder, and run `npm start` to build and run the application.

-1. After the application builds, you should see the ACS calling UI displayed and can then call into the Teams meeting that was dynamically created by Microsoft Graph.
+1. After the application builds and loads, you should see the ACS calling UI displayed and can then call into the Teams meeting that was dynamically created by Microsoft Graph.

 1. Stop both of the terminal processes (React and Azure Functions) by entering <kbd>Ctrl + C</kbd> in each terminal window.